Loic2dot0/LoicMoreaux_7_27102021/README.md

 # GROUPOMANIA

 Student Project 7 (final project) for [OpenClassrooms](https://openclassrooms.com).
-Create a corporate social network
+Create a corporate social network.

+Using Vue.js, Node.js, Express, Sequelize.

 ## Prerequisites

 You will need to have Node and `npm` installed locally on your machine.